maunope/sampleimagebuild/README.md

 ---

+## Installation and Deployment Guide

+Follow these steps to deploy the entire application and its supporting infrastructure.

+### Prerequisites

+1. A Google Cloud Project with billing enabled.
+2. The `gcloud` CLI installed and authenticated (`gcloud auth login`, `gcloud config set project YOUR_PROJECT_ID`).
+3. Terraform installed locally.

+### Step 1: Connect GitHub Repository (Manual UI Step)

+This one-time manual step is required to authorize Cloud Build to access your GitHub repository.
+This cannot be fully automated with Terraform due to the OAuth authentication flow with GitHub.

+1. In the Google Cloud Console, navigate to **Cloud Build** > **Triggers**.
+2. Click **Connect Repository**.
+3. Select **GitHub (Cloud Build GitHub App)** as the source.
+4. Follow the authentication prompts to install and authorize the Google Cloud Build app on your GitHub account and select the repository you want to connect.

+### Step 2: Deploy the CI/CD Pipelines

+This step uses Terraform to create the private worker pool, service accounts, and all the Cloud Build triggers needed for the subsequent steps.

+1. Navigate to the `pipelines` directory:
+    ```bash
+    cd pipelines
+    ```
+2. Edit the `terraform.tfvars` file and set your `project_id` and `region`.
+3. Initialize and apply the Terraform configuration:
+    ```bash
+    terraform init
+    terraform apply
+    ```

+### Step 3: Build Infrastructure and VM Images

+Now that the triggers exist, you must run them in a specific order to build the infrastructure layers and VM images correctly.
+Navigate to **Cloud Build** > **Triggers** in the console to run each trigger. **Wait for each build to complete** before starting the next one.

+1.  **Deploy Foundation Infrastructure**:
+    *   Find the `terraform-apply-foundation-on-commit` trigger and click **Run**.
+    *   Go to the build history, find the running build, and click **Approve** when prompted.

+2.  **Build Base Images (in order)**:
+    *   Run `packer-image-builder-on-main-commit` (builds the base Debian image).
+    *   Run `packer-mysql-image-builder-on-commit` (builds the MySQL image).
+    *   Run `packer-apache-image-builder-on-commit` (builds the Apache/PHP image).

+3.  **Build Application-Specific Images**:
+    *   Run `packer-petshop-database-image-builder-on-commit` (builds the DB image with the schema).
+    *   Run `packer-petshop-image-builder-on-commit` (builds the final application image with the website code).

+### Step 4: Deploy the Pet Shop Application

+Finally, run the trigger that deploys the application using the infrastructure and images created in the previous steps.

+1. In the Cloud Build Triggers UI, find the `terraform-apply-on-commit` trigger and click **Run**.
+2. This will execute the Terraform configuration in the `petshopdeploy` directory, creating the secrets, instance groups, and load balancer.
+3. Once the build is complete, you can find the public IP address of the website in the Terraform output.

+---

 ## Directory Structure

 The repository is organized into several directories, each with a specific role in the build and deployment process.
 The primary infrastructure is managed across three Terraform configurations.